Select your language

 Last year across the UK, over 5,000 churches took part in Safeguarding Sunday.
 This year, with your help, we can help raise awareness and make our churches safer places for all.

 To take part you can register for free at https://safeguardingsunday.org.
 You will receive a free online guide and resources which makes running a whole service, or part of a service, easy.
-It includes prayers, sermon notes, activity ideas, children’s resources and loads more.
+It gives you access to prayers, sermon notes, activity ideas, children’s resources and loads more.

 or visit the Interdenominational Safeguarding Panel Website https://panel.cymru/en/safeguarding-sunday.